brightlabscomau/craftcommerce-securepay/README.md

 ## 🆘 Support

-For issues with the plugin itself, please open an issue on the [GitHub repository](https://github.com/brightlabs/craft-securepay/issues).
+For issues with the plugin itself, please open an issue on the [Bitbucket repository](https://bitbucket.org/bright-labs/craftcommerce-securepay/issues).
 For problems related to your SecurePay account, please contact SecurePay support directly.

 ## ⚖️ License